Jack of All Games

 Jack of All Games, Inc. was an American distributor of video games and video game-related hardware based in West Chester Township, Ohio.
 Founded by David Rosenbaum in 1989, the company was sold to Take-Two Interactive in August 1998.
-Through a series of acquisitions and mergers, Jack of All Games expanded by nine further offices in nine different countries between February and October 1999.
+Through a series of acquisitions and mergers, Jack of All Games expanded by nine further offices in nine countries between February and October 1999.
 Following an outsourcing deal in October 2008, the company was sold to Synnex in February 2010, where it was merged into Synnex' New Age Electronics division.